dotnet/source-build/Documentation/ci-platform-coverage-guidelines.md

 ## Distro Versions

-1. Prefer testing latest LTS version if LTS is supported else the latest version.
+1. Prefer testing latest LTS version.
+If LTS is unsupported, use the latest version instead.
-1. Drop distro versions that will be or nearing EOL on the .NET release day.
+1. Drop distro versions that will be or are nearing EOL on the .NET release day.
-1. Stop updating the test matrix during the last 6 months of support for a .NET version as new distro versions are released.
+1. Stop updating the test matrix in the last 6 months of support for a .NET version as new distro versions are released.

 ## Architectures